Significance

 We track our operational energy metrics for all manufacturing facilities for which we have operational control.
 This excludes energy from non-manufacturing facilities, such as offices and warehouses.
 A full list of exclusions is outlined in the Greenhouse Gas Emissions section.
 The majority of our energy use is derived from electricity, with over 99% of the electricity we use sourced from the electrical grid.
 We do not currently calculate or report annually the energy associated with value-chain emissions.

-Absolute energy use in 2023 fell by 6.0% from 2022 to 5.62 million megawatt hours (MWh), mainly due to a decrease in overall production.
+Absolute energy use in 2024 fell by 1.2% from 2023, to 5.50 million megawatt hours (MWh), mainly due to a similar decrease in overall production.
 Although absolute energy reduction is key to achieving our GHG emissions goals, we use energy intensity as our key performance indicator (KPI), MWhs per metric ton processed – with the goal of reducing energy intensity 1% per year.
-Unfortunately, despite the implementation of numerous energy efficiency projects and achieving our 100 Million kWh goal, our energy intensity rose 2.86% in 2022.
-While in-depth analysis is still ongoing, this increase can be mainly attributed to the energy inefficiencies of reduced production offsetting the improvements made through energy efficiency projects.
+Unfortunately, despite the implementation of numerous energy efficiency projects and achieving our 100 Million kWh goal, our energy intensity remained flat, with less than a 0.1% change compared to 2023.
+While in-depth analysis is still ongoing, the lack of reduction can be mainly attributed to the energy inefficiencies of reduced production offsetting the improvements made through energy efficiency projects.

 100 Million KWh Challenge